Parsl/parsl/docs/userguide/data.rst

             ]
         )

-When using the Globus scheme Parsl requires knowledge of the Globus endpoint that is associated with an executor.
+Parsl requires knowledge of the Globus endpoint that is associated with an executor.
 This is done by specifying the ``endpoint_name`` (the UUID of the Globus endpoint that is associated with the system) in the configuration.

-In some cases, for example when using a Globus `shared endpoint <https://www.globus.org/data-sharing>`_ or when a Globus endpoint is mounted on a supercomputer, the path seen by Globus is not the same as the local path seen by Parsl.
-In this case the configuration may optionally specify a mapping between the ``endpoint_path`` (the common root path seen in Globus), and the ``local_path`` (the common root path on the local file system).
-In most cases ``endpoint_path`` and ``local_path`` are the same.
+In some cases, for example when using a Globus `shared endpoint <https://www.globus.org/data-sharing>`_ or when a Globus endpoint is mounted on a supercomputer, the path seen by Globus is not the same as the filesystem path seen by apps.
+ In this case the configuration can specify a mapping between the ``endpoint_path`` (the common root path seen in Globus), and the ``local_path`` (the common root path on the execute-side local file system).
+In most cases ``endpoint_path`` and ``local_path`` are the same and so do not need to be specified.

 .. code-block:: python